Non-Destructive Testing (NDT) of Unfired Glazes

 - Identifying method/process improvements

-- Cost analysis improvements.
+- Cost analysis improvements

-Finally, a report is provided with recommendations.
+- Delivering a report with recommendations.